torsteinelv/valetudo-squeezelite-media-player/README.md

-# TalkyRock: High-Fidelity TTS for Roborock S5
+# TalkyRock: High-Fidelity Audio for Roborock S5

-This project documents how to transform a rooted **Roborock S5 (running Valetudo)** into a high-quality AI-powered smart speaker.
-By using Squeezelite, Logitech Media Server (LMS), and ElevenLabs, your vacuum can speak with natural, high-fidelity voices.
+This project documents how to transform a rooted **Roborock S5 (running Valetudo)** into a high-quality smart speaker.
+By using Squeezelite and Logitech Media Server (LMS), your vacuum can play music, radio, and Text-to-Speech (TTS) directly from Home Assistant.

 **Status:** Verified and tested on Roborock S5.
+Highly responsive audio gate (no padding required).

 ---